Recognizing generalized Petersen graphs in linear time

-In this paper we give a linear time recognition algorithm for the family of generalized Petersen graphs.
-In particular, we identify a local property which structurally classifies any edge, whenever our graph is a member of generalized Petersen graphs.
-We start by providing the necessary definitions and the analysis of $8$-cycles, in the next two subsections, respectively.
-In Section~\ref{sec:Recognizing-GP}, the main lemma is introduced, and the recognition procedure is described and briefly analyzed.
-At the end we mention how Algorithm~\ref{alg:1} behaves in cases when the input graph is small.
+In this paper we give a linear-time recognition algorithm for the family of generalized Petersen graphs.
+In particular, we identify a local property which structurally classifies any edge, whenever our graph is a generalized Petersen graph.
+We start by providing the necessary definitions and the analysis of $8$-cycles; after the preliminaries in Section~\ref{sec:Preliminaries} we describe $8$-cycles in Section~\ref{subsec:Description-of--cycles}.
+In Section~\ref{sec:Recognizing-GP} we introduce our main lemma, and describe and analyze the recognition procedure.
+At the end we mention how our Algorithm~\ref{alg:1} behaves when the input graph is small.